serenorg/serendb/docs/core_changes.md

 ### How to get rid of the patch

-Utilize the upcoming v17 "slot sync worker", or a similar neon-specific background worker process, to periodically WAL-log the slots, or to export them somewhere else.
+Utilize the upcoming v17 "slot sync worker", or a similar serendb-specific background worker process, to periodically WAL-log the slots, or to export them somewhere else.

 ## WAL-log replication snapshots